 “He heals the brokenhearted and binds up their wounds.”

-Whether you are dealing with the unexpected death of your child or it was something you knew could happen, God truly is the God of all comfort.
+Whether you are dealing with the unexpected death of your child or it was something you knew could happen, God truly is the Father of compassion.
 He is with you in your pain and binds up your wounds.

 7. 2 Corinthians 1:3-5